 The following works were selected by the jury for presentation in Jönköping, Sweden at Music Theatre NOW.

-Click on the title of the project to view further information.
+Click on the project to view further information.

 The jury for the MTN 2012 were Martin Bauer (Argentina), Brett Bailey (South Africa), Beth Morrison (USA), Roland Quitt (Germany) and Danny Yung (Hong Kong).